 What do you feel are the most important challenges and opportunities facing women in diving?

-Currently women are playing huge role in KSA Market which creates more opportunities than challenges.
-The Scuba diving sector is growing especially with the current woman empowerment.
+The scuba diving sector is growing, especially with the current movement of woman empowerment around the world.
 However, the major challenge is fear of the ocean, which we are working on by increasing awareness about the beauty of underwater world and sharing experiences with other females through word of mouth and social media.

 How can we get more women in the water and involved in the dive community?

-I believe Diving is a meditation sport it can heal the souls, and many of our females diver’s community agree on that.
-Once you are underwater you disconnect from the busy world, by diving into the blue and connecting with nature.
+I believe diving is a meditation sport, it can heal the souls, and many from our community of females diver’s agree with this.
+Once you are underwater you disconnect from the busy world by diving into the blue and connecting with nature.
 Females need to understand the magical and breath-taking experience that wasn’t easily available before.
 With the growing number of empowered females who are looking for new adventures and activities, it’s our duty to take part of this change and motivate them to join the underwater world.

 Tips to women thinking about a career in diving?

 Choosing a diving career means that you do what you love and love what you do!
 The more dives you make with different instructors and the more skills and experiences you gain.
-Women’s Dive Day is a good start to get more women signed up for something life changing.
 Sadly, many movies have shown the negative side of the sea, making sharks the ultimate enemy underwater.
-We must show the positive side of the sea to newbies so they can appreciate the underwater environment more.
+We must show the positive side of the sea to newbies by becoming ocean ambassadors, so they can appreciate the underwater environment more.